Prepare to Sell

 1. Start with improving curb appeal.
-Did you know buyers form an impression of a property in just 7 to 10 seconds of seeing it?
+Did you know buyers form an impression of property in just 7 to 10 seconds of seeing it?
 Their first real-life impression will happen when they arrive outside your home.
 So, make a positive impression by sprucing up the landscaping.
 There’s no need to go overboard.
-Just some mulch strategically placed, a few colorful flowering plants, and a freshly cut lawn.
-It’s also highly advisable to power or pressure wash the exterior to make it appear more clean.
+Just some mulch strategically placed a few colorful flowering plants, and a freshly cut lawn.
+It’s also highly advisable to power or pressure wash the exterior to make it appear cleaner.

 3. Deep clean and disinfect.
 Think serious spring cleaning and clean every nook and cranny of every room.
 Be sure to disinfect every surface in the house, as well.
 If necessary, have the carpet cleaned and be sure to freshen the bathrooms and put elbow grease into the kitchen to be rid of any grease, dirt, and grime.

 4. Stage the furniture.
 Too often, people arrange furniture to provide the best views of the television.
 But, this typically reduces traffic flow and lessens the visual appeal.
 So, arrange furniture in “floating” blocks, with space between.
 Imitate the typical model home for best results.
 After all, just 1 in 10 people can imagine a room in another way that they see it.
 Your real estate agent will walk through and provide you with any other helpful suggestions.